 Revenue Sharing

-If applicable, projections of accumulated deficiencies may include income from projected future revenue sharing, net of applicable projected expenses (net revenue-sharing income) if each of the requirements set forth in VM 21 Section 4.A.5 are met.
+If applicable, projections of accumulated deficiencies may include income from projected future revenue sharing, net of applicable projected expenses (net revenue-sharing income) by following the requirements set forth in VM-21 Sections 4.A.5.a through 4.a.5.f.

 Length of Projections

-Projections of accumulated deficiencies shall be run for as many future years as needed so that no materially greater reserve value would result from longer projection periods.
+Projections of accumulated deficiencies shall be run for as many future years as needed so that no obligations remain at the end of the projection periods.
+Company can choose to run a shorter projection period but not shorter than 20 years and include the present value of the terminal benefits and expenses in the accumulated deficiency calculation.

 Interest Maintenance Reserve (IMR)